 We have performed the additional experiments requested and now also present the results for the independent GP in Tables II and IV.
 We note that for the air pressure results presented in Table III, we only have one sensor, and thus, we cannot directly compare our multi-output GP and the independent GPs in this case.
 Rather, the aim here is to demonstrate the effectiveness of the censored data noise model in contrast to the Gaussian noise model used by the Kalman filter.

-Furthermore, for the MIDAS dataset presented in Section 5.4 (for which the Kalman filter is inappropriate since it cannot express spatio-temporal correlations) we have now also compared our approach a state-of-the-art Gaussian basis function predictor.
+Furthermore, for the MIDAS dataset presented in Section 5.4 (for which the Kalman filter is inappropriate since it cannot express spatio-temporal correlations) we have now also compared our approach to a state-of-the-art Gaussian basis function predictor.

 We have added a definition of NMSE in Section 5.